Palats/wadcraft/README.md

    glbsp creates geometry information suitable for opengl, such as convex sector with clockwise segment, which is useful for wadcraft too.

- - Then you can run it with the main iwad.
-By default it extracts E1M1, so you need a doom 1 iwad, but it's trivial to change the level name in main.py
+ - Then you can run it with the main iwad:

-        wadcraft doom.wad
+        wadcraft --iwad doom.wad --level E1M1

  - That will generate a level.schematic file, that you can load into minecraft with various world editor.
 With WorldEdit, an in-game editor, you just need to move the schematic file in the right place, and then: